-- Who should I contact to assist in the preparation of a Mills Act Contract Application?
+Who should I contact to assist in the preparation of a Mills Act

 A: It is beneficial to first contact a local community organization, planning group, or historical society in order to obtain potentially relevant information for a historic property.
 Members of the community organization are likely familiar with the history of a community and may have beneficial knowledge and information that can be included within a Historical Nomination Evaluation.
 The County of San Diego also has an approved California Environmental Quality Act (CEQA) consultants list that contains consultants who may be able to assist in the preparation of a Mills Act Contract Application and a historical nomination evaluation.
 An individual who prepares a Historical Nomination Evaluation does not have to be on the CEQA consultants list.
-However, the individual should have experience and credentials in order to determine if they are qualified to prepare an adequate Historical Nomination Evaluation.
+However, the individual needs to have experience and credentials in order to determine if they are qualified to prepare an adequate Historical Nomination Evaluation.
+Preparation of some portions of documents associated with a Historical Nomination Evaluation require explicit criteria and experience set by the Office of Historic Preservation.
 The CEQA consultants list can be found at the link below:

 A: A Mills Act Contract outlines maintenance/rehabilitation/restoration work that must be completed in order to ensure that a historic resource is sufficiently maintained.
 Resources considered significant as identified in a recorded Mills Act Contract must be maintained for the perpetuity of a contract.
 Properties in violation of a Mills Act Contract are subject to violation fees including a fee equal to 12.5% of the current fair market value of the property.